 President Carter's special envoy, Robert Strauss, arrived in Egypt on Friday (17 August) for talks with President Anwar Sadat.

-President Carter's special envoy, Robert Strauss, arrived in Egypt on Friday (17 August) for talks with President Anwar Sadat.
+Background: President Carter's special envoy, Robert Strauss, arrived in Egypt on Friday (17 August) for talks with President Anwar Sadat.
 He flew to Cairo from Israel where he met Prime Minister, Menachem Begin, and Israeli leaders.
 The Israelis have voiced concern that the U.S. might want to include the Palestine Liberation Organisation (PLO) in the Middle East ??? peace talks, though changes in Security Council Resolution Two-Four-Two.
 Israel regards the PLO as a terrorist organisation bent on destroying their country.

 At Tel Aviv's Ben Gurion Airport -- where Mr Strauss arrived on Friday -- there was heavy security, with a cordon surrounding the terminal area.
 President Carter's special envoy was hoping to reduce current strain between the U.S. and Israel.